How do you know if your wedding photographer is right for you?

 These and my other points are all things that help build trust.
 (Feel free to add in your own, of course.)
 If you feel good, then you're probably good.

-In engagement session, you’ll really get to see what your photographer is like working behind the camera with you as their subject.
+In engagement session, you'll really get to see what your photographer is like working behind the camera with you as their subject.
 How do they go about posing?
+How was their communication?
 Do they make you feel comfortable?
 Do you love the photos you received from the session?

-For me, wedding packages include a complimentary engagement session.
-With this, you kinda already have to be “sold” on me for your day.
+Often times, wedding packages can include a complimentary engagement session.
+If this is the case, you kinda already have to be "sold" on booking that photographer for your wedding day, too.
 However, it can be flexible!
-I have had couples in the past book just an engagement session and later when they booked their wedding, we transferred that engagement session into an additional hour of coverage.
+In the past, I have had couples book just an engagement session.
+Later on when they booked their wedding, we transferred that engagement session into an additional hour of coverage.
 Easy peasy.

 Do you really want to know how to know if your wedding photographer is right for you?